abeasley2020/course-blueprint-agent/README.md

 ## Overview

-The instructional design team at Purdue's Center for Digital Development partners with dozens of faculty each year.
-Early in every project, an ID synthesizes an SME interview into an "ID Brief" that captures the course's rationale, audience, intended outcomes, and constraints.
+The instructional design team at PUO Course Production partners with dozens of faculty each year.
+Early in every project, a senior manager synthesizes an SME interview into an "ID Brief" that captures the course's rationale, audience, intended outcomes, and constraints.
 The next step — converting that brief into a defensible course blueprint with Bloom-aligned outcomes, a module sequence, and an aligned assessment plan — is repetitive and time-consuming.

 This tool handles that conversion.
 It is the second stage of a two-step pipeline: the [SME Interview Agent](https://github.com/abeasley2020/sme-interview-agent) produces the brief; this app consumes it and produces a backward-designed blueprint that the ID can refine and share with faculty.